 - 1. Measurement of Planck's constant using black body radiation and photo-detector - 2.
 Photo-electric effect: photo current versus intensity and wavelength of light; maximum energy of photo-electrons versus frequency of light - 3.
 To determine work function of material of filament of directly heated vacuum diode. - 4.
 To determine the Planck's constant using LEDs of at least 4 different colours. - 5.
-To determine the wavelength of H-alpha emission line of Hydrogen atom. - 6.
-To determine the ionization potential of mercury. - 7.
-To determine the absorption lines in the rotational spectrum of Iodine vapour. - 8.
+To determine the Rydberg constant by Hg source. - 6.
+To determine the ionization potential of mercury.

+- 7. To determine the absorption lines in the rotational spectrum of Iodine vapour. - 8.
 To determine the value of e/m by (a) Magnetic focusing or (b) Bar magnet. - 9.
 To setup the Millikan oil drop apparatus and determine the charge of an electron. - 10.
 To show the tunneling effect in tunnel diode using I-V characteristics. - 11.
-To determine the wavelength of laser source using diffraction of single slit. - 12.
-To determine the wavelength of laser source using diffraction of double slits. - 13.
+To determine the wavelength of laser source using diffraction by single slit. - 12.
+To determine the wavelength of laser source using diffraction by double slits. - 13.
 To determine (1) wavelength and (2) angular spread of He-Ne laser using plane diffraction grating

-Advanced Practical Physics for students, B.L.
+- Advanced Practical Physics for students, B.L.
 Flint and H.T.
-Worksnop, 1971, Asia Publishing House • Advanced level Physics Practicals, Michael Nelson and Jon M. Ogborn, 4th Edition, reprinted 1985, Heinemann Educational Publishers

-• A Text Book of Practical Physics, I.Prakash & Ramakrishna, 11th Edn, 2011,Kitab Mahal
+Worksnop, 1971, Asia Publishing House - Advanced level Physics Practicals, Michael Nelson and Jon M. Ogborn, 4th Edition, reprinted 1985, Heinemann Educational Publishers - A Text Book of Practical Physics, I.Prakash & Ramakrishna, 11th Edn, 2011,Kitab Mahal

-PHYSICS-C X: ANALOG SYSTEMS AND APPLICATIONS
+PHYSICS-C X: ANALOG SYSTEMS AND APPLICATIONS (Credits: Theory-04, Practicals-02) Theory: 60 Lectures